gustavo-fior/vayo.cc/README.md

 - ✅  add commons favicons as assets
 - ❌  preview yt videos (figured out there's no reason to implement this, the user can literally click and watch it on yt)
 - ❌  add the last opened folder (folders are already sorted by the last update)
-- ❌  add funny image at the end if list is long (didn´t like it)
+- ❌  add a funny image at the end if list is long (didn´t like it)
 - ❌  maybe insert AI-generated og images when one can't be found (too crazy? yes u dumbass, definetily not a good idea + what if it's a bad image...)
 - ❌  add search (why not just ctrl+f?)